-The Paydex score or business credit is a system that Dun and Bradstreet instituted as a measure of creditworthiness for businesses.
+The Paydex score or business credit is a system Dun and Bradstreet instituted as a measure of business creditworthiness.
 It is very similar to the FICO credit scoring system.
 Whether your small business is new and has not yet established credit, or if your business credit has suffered, it will be necessary to build a good Paydex score.
 You can accomplish this in a few different ways.

 Build Business Credibility

 Just because you’re open (or about to open) for business doesn’t necessarily mean you’ve put yourself on the map.
 You can’t effectively establish credit until you’ve established your business!
 Get a business phone number and have it listed in the directory.
 Every credible business should have one.
 You’ll also want to open a business bank account in your official (legal) business name and regularly use it to pay your bills.
 You need to open a business credit file in order to establish business credit.

 Dun & Bradstreet, Experian, and Equifax Commercial give you the opportunity to make sure the record of your business’s details is accurate.